-- The load item, if damaged or upset, would result in a release into the environment exceeding established permissible environment limits of radioactivity or other hazardous material or other undesirable conditions. - The load item is unique and, if damaged, would be (1) irreplaceable or (2) not repairable and is vital to a system, facility, or project operation. - The cost to replace or repair the load item or the delay in operations of having the load item damage would have a negative impact on facility, organizational, or DOE budgets to the extent that it would affect program commitments. - A lift not meeting the above criteria shall also be designed critical if mishandling or dropping of the load would cause (1) any of the above-noted consequence to nearby installation or facilities or (2) if there was undetectable damage it would jeopardize future operations or the safety of a facility. - It is necessary to use two or more cranes or forklifts or special hoisting/rigging equipment. - The lift exceeds 75% capacity of crane (steel erection only). - The load requires exceptional care in handling because of size, weight, close-tolerance installation, high susceptibility to damage, or other unusual factors.
+- The load item, if damaged or upset, would result in a release into the environment exceeding established permissible environment limits of radioactivity or other hazardous material or other undesirable conditions. - The load item is unique and, if damaged, would be (1) irreplaceable or (2) not repairable and is vital to a system, facility, or project operation. - The cost to replace or repair the load item or the delay in operations of having the load item damage would have a negative impact on facility, organizational, or DOE budgets to the extent that it would affect program commitments. - A lift not meeting the above criteria shall also be designed critical if mishandling or dropping of the load would cause (1) any of the above-noted consequence to nearby installation or facilities or (2) if there was undetectable damage it would jeopardize future operations or the safety of a facility. - It is necessary to use two or more cranes or forklifts or special hoisting/rigging equipment. - The lift exceeds 75% capacity of crane (steel erection only). - The lift exceeds 90% capacity of a mobile crane (non-steel erection items). - The load requires exceptional care in handling because of size, weight, close-tolerance installation, high susceptibility to damage, or other unusual factors.